bpcreech/blog/content/post/how-this-works.md

 This is, presumably, similar to how Github pages work today.

 The problem was that [this only worked for plaintext `http` (not `https`)](https://web.archive.org/web/20170327185149/https://cloud.google.com/storage/docs/static-website#https).
 It looks like Google never did the magic trick that Github Pages do today of dynamically provisioning a cert (using Let's Encrypt).
-You could argue that this silly blog doesn't need `https` but it's [not on the right side of history](https://blog.chromium.org/2023/08/towards-https-by-default.html), and so it's not surprising that Google has removed these old vhosting-oriented instructions.
+You could argue that this silly blog doesn't need `https` but that's [not on the right side of history](https://blog.chromium.org/2023/08/towards-https-by-default.html), and so it's not surprising that Google has removed these old vhosting-oriented instructions.

 They *could* have gone with a Github-Pages-like Let's Encrypt path, by setting up a place to declare a desire for Google to go provision a cert for you, but instead, the [new host-your-site-from-GCS instructions](https://cloud.google.com/storage/docs/hosting-static-website) go with a more complex path of: